bczsalba/pytermgui/docs/getting_started.md

 ## The things you should define

 For any output, use the `get_lines` method.
 This returns a `list[str]`, where each item of the list is **exactly as long as the widget is wide**, and the length of the list is equal to the height of your widget.
 What goes in this list is completely up to you, pytermgui will render it as long as it fits those criteria.
 If you need to do any blocking or long actions for your UI's contents, it is best to do that in a thread and have the thread update some instance attribute, which can then be displayed here.
-This method is called *a lot*, so keep it performant.
+This method is called *a lot* (at least once a frame, usually more), so keep it performant.

 For mouse interaction, use `handle_mouse`.
 This gets a `MouseEvent` and `MouseTarget` as its arguments, and should return **True if widget.select should be run by the caller, False otherwise**.
 The return value generally stands for whether the given widget could handle the input, but sometimes the above distinction is useful to know about.